 Appendix H: Constants Derived from First Principles

-Target Audience: Patent reviewers, skeptical physicists, academic peer reviewers, systems architects Prerequisites: Information theory, thermodynamics, biophysics, hardware architecture Purpose: Prove that $k_E = 0.003$ (0.3% per-operation drift rate) is NOT arbitrary but emerges from five independent fundamental approaches, all converging to the same value.
+Target Audience: Patent reviewers, skeptical physicists, academic peer reviewers, systems architects Prerequisites: Information theory, thermodynamics, biophysics, hardware architecture Purpose: Prove that k_E = 0.003 (0.3% per-boundary-crossing drift rate) is NOT arbitrary but emerges from five independent fundamental approaches, all converging to the same value.

 Executive Summary

-The entropic drift constant $k_E = 0.003$ represents the per-operation fractional precision loss in systems where semantic state diverges from physical state.
+The entropic drift constant k_E = 0.003 represents the per-boundary-crossing fractional precision loss in systems where semantic state diverges from physical state.
 This appendix demonstrates that this value is defensible from first principles through five independent approaches:

 Epistemic Note: We acknowledge this convergence may reflect measurement bias (the "streetlight effect"—we measure what we can access).
 However, even if deeper biology operates at higher precision, our engineering systems are constrained by observable thresholds.
 The convergence identifies the Effective Stability Limit for systems we can actually build.
 See Section 10 for full epistemic defense.